 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is given to protect your child from rotavirus infection.
+The rotavirus vaccine is given to protect your child from rotavirus infection.
 Rotavirus causes inflammation of the small intestine and severe diarrhea.
 Rotavirus can prevent your child's body from absorbing water and nutrients.
-The rotavirus vaccine is given in drops that your baby swallows.
-He will get doses at 2 and 4 months.
-A third dose may be needed at 6 months.
-The final dose should be given no later than 8 months of age.
-The vaccine can be given as early as 6 weeks of age.
+This can cause severe dehydration.
+The vaccine is given in drops that your child swallows.

-- Your baby has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.
+- Your child has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 Seek care immediately if:

-- You see blood in your baby's bowel movement.
+- You see blood in your child's bowel movement.

-- Your baby has a high fever, or you notice behavior changes that concern you.
+- Your child has a high fever, or you notice behavior changes that concern you.

 - You have questions or concerns about the rotavirus vaccine.